mjwebster/DeniedJustice/README.md

-# DeniedJustice
+# Denied Justice

-Scripts:
+#Scripts:
---load_clean_data.R --  This is a script that pulls in the csv file (downloaded from Airtable) and does a long series of cleanups and adding fields.
+--<strong>load_clean_data.R</strong> --  This is a script that pulls in the csv file (downloaded from Airtable) and does a long series of cleanups and adding fields.
 Need to run this before trying to work with any of the RMarkdown pages

-RMarkdown pages:
+#RMarkdown pages:
 The following markdown pages contain the analyses used.

 --rape2018.rmd -- this is the weekly analysis page that was the first thing I built.
 Think of this as a sort of working document where I tried out various theories, mostly using cross tabulations.
 You'll see a lot of crossover between this and the subsequent files.